mark-5/p5-broker-async/README.md

 Some examples of common use cases might include throttling asynchronous requests to a server, or delegating tasks to a limited number of processes

-If you are using a well known event loop, such as [AnyEvent](https://metacpan.org/pod/AnyEvent), [IO::Async](https://metacpan.org/pod/IO::Async), or [POE](https://metacpan.org/pod/POE), you will most likely want to use a dedicated subclass.
-See [Broker::Async::AnyEvent](https://metacpan.org/pod/Broker::Async::AnyEvent), [Broker::Async::IO::Async](https://metacpan.org/pod/Broker::Async::IO::Async), or [Broker::Async::POE](https://metacpan.org/pod/Broker::Async::POE).

 # ATTRIBUTES

-## engine

-A code reference used for generating [Future](https://metacpan.org/pod/Future) objects.
-Usually this is automatically set in [Broker::Async](https://metacpan.org/pod/Broker::Async) subclasses.

-This is used to ensure an external event loop is active, while blocking on a future result.

 ## workers